ouravantgarde/red-rainbow/testywawa.md

 And forth come the HTML Wawas!!
 Who are actually bringing their divider line because markdown didn't work!

 Nevermind!
 Neither wawa is capable of making a line!
 I will have to look into this...

+It has been resolved I think both wawas were capable it just didn't render correctly

 <ins>The underlying wawa.</ins>